datapartnership/syria-economic-monitor/notebooks/hsos-survey/Figures/Line trends/SEM survey analysis.md

 ## Implementation

-Code to replicate the analysis can be found [here](https://github.com/datapartnership/syria-economic-monitor/tree/main/notebooks/hsos-survey/notebooks/hsos-survey/Do%20Files/).The [main script](https://github.com/datapartnership/syria-economic-monitor/tree/main/notebooks/hsos-survey/notebooks/hsos-survey/Do%20Files/HSOS%20SEM%20-%20Master%20do%20file.do) loads all packages and runs all scripts for the analysis.
+Code to replicate the analysis can be found [here](https://github.com/datapartnership/syria-economic-monitor/tree/main/notebooks/hsos-survey/notebooks/hsos-survey/Do%20Files/).
+The [main script](https://github.com/datapartnership/syria-economic-monitor/tree/main/notebooks/hsos-survey/notebooks/hsos-survey/Do%20Files/HSOS%20SEM%20-%20Master%20do%20file.do) loads all packages and runs all scripts for the analysis.
 The script to produce the graphs can be found [here](https://github.com/datapartnership/syria-economic-monitor/tree/main/notebooks/hsos-survey/notebooks/hsos-survey/Do%20Files/4_Bar%Graphs.do).
+All data used in the analysis can be downloaded from [Syria Humanitarian Situation Overview Survey](https://reach-info.org/syr/hsos/).